How to Compare Painting Estimates — What to Look For

 - Are they licensed, insured, and bonded?

-- Do they have pictures or portfolios of similar projects?
+- Do they show examples of similar projects?

 7. Payment Terms & Deposits